schilkp/schilkp.github.io/content/projects/psMCU/index.md

 using my custom LED matrix and keypad peripherals, but there are some hardware bugs and faults.
 Unfortunately, once university started, I no longer had the time to revise and finish it completely.
 Maybe someday.

-Besides being ridiculous, it is suboptimal and strange in so many ways, because I designed it before learning much about computer architecture and digital design 😎.
+Besides being ridiculous, it is suboptimal and strange in so many ways because I designed it before learning much about computer architecture and digital design 😎.

 ## Hardware